fastrgv/RufasSlider/README.md

 --------------------------------------
 ## Features

-* Works on PCs or laptops running Windows or GNU/Linux.
+* Works on PCs or laptops running Windows, OSX, or GNU/Linux.
 And if GNAT is installed you can build it yourself!
 But first try the delivered, prebuilt binaries.
-* Windows & GNU/Linux binaries provided, as well as full source.
+* Windows, OSX, & GNU/Linux binaries provided, as well as full source.
 * Laptop friendly controls; can support HiDpi displays.
-* Uses SDL2;
+* Uses SDL2 or GLFW.
 * Uses OpenAL-audio for sound.
 * all runtime files are in ./data/
 * all game data files are in ./puzzles/